ropensci-archive/PackageDevelopment/README.md

 ### Profiling

--   Profiling data is provided by `utils::Rprof` and can be summarised by `utils::summaryRprof`
+-   Profiling data is provided by `utils::Rprof` and can be summarized by `utils::summaryRprof`
 -   The [profr](http://cran.r-project.org/web/packages/profr/index.html)
     package can visualize output from the `Rprof` interface for